PanaitStelian/-proiectGit/manual_testing_jira_temu.md

 * The necessary testing tools are installed and functional.

 <h4> 1.1.3 Exit criteria defined </h4>
 a.
-All test cases for the create an account as a user functionality have been executed.
+All test cases for the create an account as a user functionality have been executed.<br>
 b.
-The critical and major defects identified were corrected and validated.
+The critical and major defects identified were corrected and validated.<br>
 c.
-A test coverage report has been generated, indicating more than 95% coverage.
+A test coverage report has been generated, indicating more than 95% coverage.<br>
 d.
 Regression tests have been successfully performed.is.
-The documentation for the functionality of creating an account as a user, has been updated and revised.
+The documentation for the functionality of creating an account as a user, has been updated and revised.<br>
 f.
 The test results have been approved by the customer and the management team.